What to Do in Patong Beach?

 The KEE Sky Lounge rooftop bar has been popular for years, but it got a significant facelift, and it sure looks good.
 The rooftop bar invites you to the sun deck of a luxury cruiser, one of the best places in Patong to enjoy a sunset with a cocktail and great music.

 Banzaan Market is an excellent experience during your holiday.
-It’s both a fresh market where you can get your first glimpse of fun looking Thai fruits, amazing fishes, strange veggies and colourful sweets, but a lot easier to access than most local markets.
+It’s both a fresh market where you can get your first glimpse of fun looking Thai fruits, amazing fish, strange veggies and colourful sweets, but a lot easier to access than most local markets.

 12. Otop Market

 Otop Market is located just behind the Holiday Inn Resort, opposite Hooters and Hard Rock Cafe.
 This long-running night market got a boost of popularity in recent years with the addition of the street foo section.

 Rooftops in Patong are modest in size because a couple of decades ago, a law passed stating that no building could be higher than a coconut tree! (that law passed after somebody already built the three existing towers you will see).
 So far we counted 5 or 6 rooftops around Patong, but only a few of them are worth it.

 The Surface is both a bar and a restaurant.
 It’s not very high but has a unique location just above the beach of Patong.
 The view is a little obscured by palm trees, but we can’t be too picky, and they add a nice little touch to your pictures.